 We loved the enthusiasm that Lisa and her team had for the project, and the opportunity to work on a real-life job seemed to fit nicely with the desire we had to collaborate with floristry students who had fresh ideas and new approaches to centrepieces.

 The group we worked with were super professional – we gave them a pretty loose brief, and were very impressed with the prototypes they came up with.
 We were also impressed with the flexibility shown is using a variety of styles and options to create an overall vibe which fit perfectly with a music awards show.
 The pieces they produced were beautiful – appropriately celebratory and colourful, perfectly arranged, the right size for our event, and much admired by the guests.

 Their efficiency on the event day was also notable – they managed themselves entirely, delivered the centrepieces and laid them all out in very quick time, which was greatly appreciated in the midst of a very busy event day schedule.

 In short, they nailed it.
 We were delighted with the results, and we hope it was a helpful experience for the students to have the opportunity to work on a real-world large-scale event with high-quality materials and a brief that gave them the opportunity to think outside the box."

-As master-crafters in the art of floral arrangements, click below to see the stunning creations the students at MIT produced for the Silver Scroll Awards.
+As master-crafters in the art of floral arrangements, see below to view the stunning creations the students at MIT produced for the Silver Scroll Awards.